 In this context, the City Council has designed a strategy for urban renewal based on three areas, namely, the social, environmental and economic spheres.

-The measures planned, which will be rolled out as part of the renovation strategy for 2016-2019 will be very broad in scope and affect several areas.
+The measures planned, which will be rolled out as part of the present renovation strategy, will be very broad in scope and affect several areas.
 Action will be taken on residential buildings, flats, municipal buildings and urban complexes/public space.